SecureIdentityAlliance/osia/src/doc/annexes/technical/dataaccess.rst

 .. http:get:: /v1/persons
     :synopsis: null

-    Retrieve a UIN based on a set of attributes.
+    Retrieve UIN or person attributes based on a set of attributes.
     This service is used when the UIN is unknown.

     :query object attributes:
         The attributes used to retrieve the UIN (Required)
+    :query array names:
+        The names of the attributes to return.
+If not provided, only the UIN is returned
+    :query int max:
+        The maximum number of records to return.
+Default is 10
     :status 200:
-        All UIN found (a list of at least one UIN)
+        The requested attributes for all found persons (a list of at least one entry).

+        If no names are given, a flat list of UIN is returned.
+        If at least one name is given, a list of dictionaries (one dictionary per record) is returned.
     :status 400:
         Invalid parameter
     :status 401: